Digital requirements engineering with an INCOSE-derived SysML meta-model: Abstract

 \section{Abstract}

-Traditional requirements engineering tools do not readily access the SysML-defined system architecture model, often resulting in ad-hoc duplication of model elements that lacks the connectivity and expressive detail possible in a SysML-defined model.
-Further integration of requirements engineering activities with MBSE contributes to the Authoritative Source of Truth while facilitating deep access to system architecture model elements for V\&V activities.
-We explore the application of MBSE to requirements engineering by extending the Model-Based Structured Requirement SysML Profile to comply with the INCOSE \emph{Guide to Writing Requirements} while conforming to the ISO/IEC/IEEE 29148 standard requirement statement patterns.
-Rules, Characteristics, and Attributes were defined in SysML according to the \emph{Guide} to facilitate requirements definition, verification \& validation.
-The resulting SysML Profile was applied in two system architecture models at NASA Jet Propulsion Laboratory, allowing us to assess its applicability and value in real-world project environments.
-Initial results indicate that INCOSE-derived Model-Based Structured Requirements may rapidly improve requirement expression quality while complementing the \emph{NASA Systems Engineering Handbook} checklist and guidance, but typical requirement management activities still have challenges related to automation and support in the system architecture modeling software.
+Traditional requirements engineering tools do not readily access the SysML-defined system architecture model, often resulting in ad-hoc duplication of model elements that lacks the connectivity and expressive detail possible in a \SB{Systems Modeling Language (SysML)}-defined model.
+Further integration of requirements engineering activities with MBSE contributes to the Authoritative Source of Truth while facilitating deep access to system architecture model elements for V\&V activities. \SA{Building from prior work on} Model-Based Structured Requirement\SA{s, we extend \SB{its}} SysML profile to comply with the INCOSE \emph{Guide to Writing Requirements} while conforming to the ISO/IEC/IEEE 29148 standard requirement statement patterns.
+Rules, Characteristics, and Attributes were defined in SysML according to the \emph{Guide} to facilitate requirements \SA{development}, verification \& validation.
+The resulting SysML \SA{p}rofile was applied in two system architecture models at NASA Jet Propulsion Laboratory, allowing us to assess its applicability\SA{,} value\SA{, and gaps} in real-world project environments.
+Initial results indicate that \SA{use of the} INCOSE-derived Model-Based Structured Requirement \SA{profile} may rapidly improve requirement expression quality while complementing the \emph{NASA Systems Engineering Handbook} checklist and guidance, but typical requirement management activities still have challenges related to automation and support in the \SA{SysML} modeling software.